gidesa/ocvWrapper24/README.md

 returns a pointer to a fresh Feature2d_t binding struct.
 When calling a method of Feature2D class (example: pCvFeature2dcompute) you will use the binding struct as first parameter, not the original Ptr.

+# Installation (Windows)

+Download Opencv version 2.4.13.6 from https://sourceforge.net/projects/opencvlibrary/files/opencv-win/2.4.13/opencv-2.4.13.6-vc14.exe/download

+Install Opencv, and add in Windows path the directory with Opencv DLL (for example: C:\opencv2.4.13.6\build\x86\vc14\bin):

+  set path=C:\opencv2.4.13.6\build\x86\vc14\bin;%path%

+Download this repository and add in Windows path the directory with ocvWrapper.dll (note: for now there is only the 32 bit binary DLL).
+If you have copied repository in C:\ocvWrapper, then:

+  set path=C:\ocvWrapper\bin\Release\x86

+Now Opencv and ocvWrapper can be used from programs.

+# Example programs

+- testKNN: a pure C program that use the K Nearest Neighbors class from Machine Learning module (ML)

+- testPCA: a Delphi program for testing the PCA class from ML module

+- testSVM: a Delphi program for testing CvSVM class from ML module

+- motionTest: a Delphi demo program for motion tracking

+- featureTest: a Delphi demo program for ORB feature detector class and matching between images

+- cascadeTest: a Delphi demo program for face recognition on webcam, by cascade classifier class

+- datamatrixTest: a Delphi demo program fro Datamatrix code recognition on webcam